leukemia-kispi/HiChIP-Analysis/README.md

 http://homer.ucsd.edu/homer/index.html

 >[!NOTE]
->If issues during installation occure or during execution of any of the tools refere to these documents for eventual troubleshooting.
+>If issues occure during installation or during execution of any of the tools, refere to above documents for eventual troubleshooting.

-## General Setup of Virtual Machine
+## General Setup

-The described setup was done in Ubuntu 20.04 operating system.
+Examples described were done on a virtual machine running Ubuntu 20.04 operating system.
 The VM was created with 32 core CPU and 128GB RAM for data processing.

 For basic setup procedure proceed with below instructions.

-**Virtual machine update**
+**Update**

 Ensure the new virtual machine/instance is up to date and upgraded.
 Confirm with defaults when prompted.
 This may take few mininutes.